kilam8900/Custom-Kernel-SM-A325F/Documentation/networking/msg_zerocopy.rst

 Copying large buffers between user process and kernel can be expensive.
-Linux supports various interfaces that eschew copying, such as sendfile and splice.
+Linux supports various interfaces that eschew copying, such as sendpage and splice.
 The MSG_ZEROCOPY flag extends the underlying copy avoidance mechanism to common socket send calls.

 Copy avoidance is not a free lunch.
 As implemented, with page pinning,